jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

-# Arduino Project Sketches
+# Arduino

 In addition to the `wing_segment_v0` project sketch, multiple sub-projects were created to test various other aspects associated with the overall project.

 Brief descriptions of the main project and supporting sketches are included below.

 Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for libraries used throughout the project.

-Read the `libraries` documentation to learn more.
+Read the `libraries` documentation to learn more about the custom libraries developed for this project.

----
+## Project Sketches

 ### Wing Segment v0 and Wing Segment v1 (Main Project)